-The external security is the responsibility of the Korean People's Army (KPA), but as social instability increased recently in the wake of the exacerbating economic hardship and food shortage, the domestic role of the KPA has also rapidly increased.
+The external security is the responsibility of the Korean People's Army (KPA), but as social instability increased recently in the wake of the exacerbating economic hardship and food shortages, the domestic role of the KPA has also rapidly increased.
 The so-called military-first (or, army-based) politics publicized by North Korea dictates the military to play a vanguard role in the construction of a socialist society and to protect to the death Kim Jong II's leadership system.
-These agencies of oppression routinely mobilize secret surveillance networks and carry out various human rights violations over the citizens background.
+These agencies of oppression routinely mobilize secret surveillance networks and carry out various human rights violations over the citizens.

+The most repressive system in the lives of North Korean inhabitants is the covert surveillance network run by the government.
+The PSA, SSPA and KWP each plant their own informants in all work-places and units of organization.
+The informants are not dispatched from their Central Headquarters, but recruited and trained locally from among ordinary citizens of certified personal background.
 They are charged with a mission and asked to report on other workers on a regular basis.
 Thus, workers have no way of knowing who among them are the informants.
 According to the testimonies of defectors, some say one in five or one in six are informants.
 Some say that perhaps one in ten is an informant, showing that no one is sure.
 However, it is clear that every North Korean citizen must behave under the assumption that everyone else is an informant.
 Among the North Korean population there is a saying, "You cannot trust even your own back."
 Their fears about eavesdropping and surveillance are so great that they dare not complain about Kim Jong II even when one is alone in the middle of his room.
 The most frequent words of warning from parents to children venturing outside are "Watch your words."